TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.8.3.2 =
+* Second fix to allow searches to work with apostrophes
+* Fix to allow categories containing no links to be displayed

 = 5.8.3.1 =
 * Allow link searches to work with apostrophes
 * Fix issue with duplicate images appearing